Thursday, November 10

 Last week, we posted facts about Ohio.
 This week, we are posting quick facts about Oklahoma.
 You will learn about Oklahoma's state flag, bird, and other facts.

-Did you know Oklahoma was the forty-sixth (46th) state to join the union?
+Did you know that Oklahoma was the 46th state to join the Union?
 Oklahoma officially became a state in the United States on November 16, 1907, marking an important milestone in its history.
 Situated in the country's South-Central region, Oklahoma is uniquely positioned as a crossroads for various cultural influences and geographical features.

 The state is bordered by six other states, showcasing a diverse array of natural landscapes: to the north, it neighbors Kansas; to the northeast, Missouri; to the east, Arkansas; to the south, Texas; to the west, New Mexico; and to the northwest, Colorado.
 This strategic location contributes to Oklahoma's rich cultural tapestry and economic interactions with neighboring regions.

 Oklahoma is the twentieth most significant state in the United States, encompassing approximately 69,899 square miles.
-This substantial land area means it boasts various environments, from rolling plains to rugged mountains and even lush forests.
+This substantial land area boasts a diverse range of environments, from rolling plains to rugged mountains and lush forests.

-As of the latest estimates, Oklahoma's population is around 3,986,638.
+According to the latest estimates, Oklahoma's population is approximately 3,986,638.
 This diverse population contributes to the vibrant communities and cultural dynamics throughout the state, making Oklahoma home to many traditions, events, and social fabrics.
-The state's demographics reflect different backgrounds and histories, adding to its character.
+The state's demographics reflect diverse backgrounds and histories, contributing to its unique character.

 Oklahoma famous person alert: